asiddeen/demo-site/README.md

 ---

-## Step 9: Final Touches – Animations, Transitions, and Responsiveness
+## Step 9: Final Touches: Animations, Transitions, and Responsiveness

 **Objective:**
 Add subtle animations, smooth transitions, and media queries for a responsive design.